-Across the province of New Brunswick, local infrastructure improvements are being made possible through the federal Gas Tax Fund.
+Across the province of New Brunswick, local infrastructure improvements are being made possible through the Canada Community-Building Fund.

-The federal Gas Tax Fund (GTF) is a permanent source of funding provided to local governments biannually per the formula in the Canada-New Brunswick agreement.
+The Canada Community-Building Fund (CCBF), formerly known as the federal Gas Tax Fund (GTF), is a permanent source of funding provided to local governments biannually per the formula in the Canada-New Brunswick agreement.
 This funding program is for the construction, renewal or material enhancement of infrastructure in our communities.
 Municipalities can pool, bank and borrow against this funding, providing significant financial flexibility.
-Funding is also provided for projects in unincorporated areas.
+Funding is also provided for projects in unincorporated areas (local service districts).

-This infrastructure funding program started in 2005-06 with the signing of the Canada-New Brunswick Agreement on the Transfer of Federal Gas Tax Revenues under the New Deal for Cities and Communities 2005-2015.
-In 2011, the federal government announced that the GTF would become a permanent annual investment of $2 billion beyond 2014, across Canada.
+This infrastructure funding program started in 2005-06 with the signing of the Canada New Brunswick Agreement on the Transfer of Federal Gas Tax Revenues under the New Deal for Cities and Communities 2005-2015.
+In 2011, the federal government announced that this funding program would include a permanent annual investment of $2 billion beyond 2014, across Canada.
 On May 20, 2014 the Administrative Agreement on the Federal Gas Tax Fund (2014-2024) was signed between Canada and New Brunswick.

-In New Brunswick, GTF funding outcomes are being measured through a performance management framework which ties quantitative performance indicators to each project category.
+In New Brunswick, CCBF funding outcomes are being measured through a performance management framework which ties quantitative performance indicators to each project category.
 This data is then aggregated and made available to inform the public of the results obtained on completed projects through a provincial outcomes report.
-You will find links to these reports under each of the GTF agreements listed below.
+You will find links to these reports under each of the program phases listed below.

 Canada-New Brunswick Agreement on the Transfer of Federal Gas Tax Revenues under the New Deal for Cities and Communities 2005-2015